phenology/cgc/manuscript/joss_cgc_paper.md

       usage of machines with multi-core CPUs.
     - A [second Numpy-based implementation](https://cgc.readthedocs.io/en/latest/coclustering.html#local-numpy-based-low-memory-footprint)
-      that replaces some of the vectorized operations with looping to reduce the need for large work arrays, leading to a much-reduced memory footprint.
-While the reduced memory requirement comes at the cost of performance, the loss can be mitigated through a feature that activates Numba’s just-in-time compilation for some of the critical steps.
+      that replaces some of the vectorized operations with looping to reduce the need for large work arrays, leading to a much-reduced memory footprint (negligible with respect to the size of the data matrix).
+While the reduced memory requirement comes at the cost of performance ("for" loops in Python are slow), the loss can be mitigated through a feature that activates Numba’s just-in-time compilation for some of the critical steps.
     - An [implementation based on the Dask library](https://cgc.readthedocs.io/en/latest/coclustering.html#distributed-dask-based), targeting data sets whose size would prevent analyses on a single machine.
 In particular, Dask arrays are employed to process the data in chunks, which are distributed across the nodes of a compute cluster.
 The runs to